-- create a (Multi)CodedEventsLogger instance. - create at least one (Multi)CodingEventProvider instance. - call the monitorDetector() method on the (Multi)CodedEventsLogger: it produces a "wrapper" of the (Multi)CodingEventProvider exposed as a regular Orekit EventProvider. - pass this "wrapper" to an Orekit propagator (any kind works: those who do compute a propagation and those who replay an ephemeris). - run the propagator.
+- create a (Multi)CodedEventsLogger instance. - create at least one (Multi)CodingEventProvider instance. - call the monitorDetector() method on the (Multi)CodedEventsLogger: it produces a "wrapper" of the (Multi)CodingEventProvider exposed as a regular EventProvider. - pass this "wrapper" to a propagator (any kind works : those who do compute a propagation and those who replay an ephemeris). - run the propagator.